 Prepare to practice as a solicitor in England or Wales: completing our course will allow you to move on to take a training contract.
-We’ll explore a number of areas of legal practice, and keep you up to date with the latest opportunities in the legal profession.
-Thanks to our flexible teaching, you’ll have time to follow these opportunities up, too.
+You will explore a number of areas of practicing law, and keep up to date with the latest opportunities in the legal profession.
+Thanks to our flexible teaching, you will have time to follow these opportunities up, too.

 On our Legal Practice Course at Anglia Law School, you’ll explore civil litigation and dispute resolution, criminal law, property law and business law.
 As well as this, our range of optional modules will give you the chance to learn about family law, employment law, child care, commercial dispute resolution and private client work.

 You’ll benefit from extra support and training, too.
 We offer non-assessed training in areas like billing, file management, commercial awareness and negotiation skills, plus a specialist non-assessed course in careers and professional development.